Park Street Church

 The establishment of the American Board of Foreign Missions is deeply intertwined with Dr. Griffin and Park Street Church. “[T]his relation which has existed between us is not a relation alone between one organization and another.
 We were born together, as has been said, the Board and Park Street Church, the children of one mother…”

 Although individual support for missions was common at the time, Griffin’s church-wide backing of some of the earliest missionaries sent out from the United States is believed to be a first.
 On October 15, 1819 at Park Street Church, fifteen people bound for the Sandwich Islands (Hawaii) were given official recognition as the “Sandwich Islands Church.”
 The relationship between Park Street Church and the resulting Hawaiian churches—Mokuaikaua Church in Kailua Kona, Kawaiaha’o Church in Honolulu, and Waimea Church in Kauai—continues to this day.
 In October 2019, a bicentennial celebration at Park Street Church included many representatives from these churches.
-A corresponding celebration of the arrival of the missionaries will take place in April 2020, in Hawaii.

 With Park Street’s zeal for the spread of the Gospel throughout the world, it did not neglect its own neighborhood.
 In subsequent years numerous improvement societies originated there, including the American Education Society, the Boston chapter of the NAACP, the Animal Rescue League, the Prison Discipline Society, and the American Temperance Society.
 William Lloyd Garrison gave his first antislavery address from that pulpit on July 4, 1829.
 Two years later a children’s choir performed the hymn “America” (My Country, ‘Tis of Thee) set to music by Park Street’s own director of music, Lowell Mason.